-Thank you - for selecting a QUALITY product by Lincoln Electric.
-We want you to take pride in operating this Lincoln Electric Company product ••• as much pride as we have in bringing this product to you!
+for selecting a QUALITY product by Lincoln Electric.
+We want you to take pride in operating this Lincoln Electric Company product

 Please Examine Carton and Equipment For Damage Immediately

 When this equipment is shipped, title passes to the purchaser upon receipt by the carrier.
 Consequently, Claims for material damaged in shipment must be made by the purchaser against the transportation company at the time the shipment is received.